How much is your case worth?Get a free case evaluation

 “The arrival of ridesharing is associated with an increase of 2-3% in the number of motor vehicle fatalities and fatal accidents,” researchers John Barrios of the University of Chicago along with Yael Hochberg and Livia Hanyi Yi of Rice University, write in a draft of their paper, which is in the preliminary stages of publication.

-Despite this, many are leaving behind their own automobiles in favor of rideshare services like Lyft.
+Despite this, many are leaving behind their own automobiles in favor of rideshare services like Lyft and Uber.

-Proper Protocol: What to Do if Your Lyft Gets in an Accident
+Proper Protocol: What to Do if You Are Injured In an Uber or Lyft Accident?

 Like any motor vehicle accident, if you’ve been involved in a Lyft collision, there are certain safety protocols that should followed by all participants when example.
 For example: